-A key goal of the ECB is to lower the value of the euro compared with the dollar and other major currencies.
+A key ECB goal is to lower the value of the euro compared with the dollar and other major currencies.
 That could boost exports and create more jobs.

-It would also raise dangerously low inflation.
-Prices are now rising at just a 0.7 percent annual rate.
-Inflation that low can stall economic growth by leading consumers to delay purchases.
-Falling inflation can also increase inflation-adjusted interest rates, thereby discouraging borrowing.
+It might also raise dangerously low inflation.
+Prices are rising at just a 0.7 percent annual rate.
+Inflation that low can stall growth by leading consumers to delay purchases.

 The world's third-largest economy expanded at a 5.9 percent annual rate in the first quarter, the fastest pace in nearly three years.

 But much of that gain was fueled by a surge in spending by consumers and businesses aiming to beat a sales tax increase that took effect April 1.
-As that accelerated spending fades, analysts expect Japan's economy to contract.
+As that accelerated spending fades, analysts expect Japan's growth to slow.

-Since taking office in late 2012, Prime Minister Shinzo Abe has embarked on an aggressive plan to spark growth through high government spending, low interest rates and reforms to government regulation and labor policy.
+Since taking office in late 2012, Prime Minister Shinzo Abe has embarked on a plan to spark growth through high government spending, an ultra-loose monetary policy and reforms to government regulation and labor policy.

 The U.S. economy got off to a listless start this year as a harsh winter depressed growth.
-But in recent weeks it's shown renewed strength.
+But it's been showing renewed strength.
 Hiring has picked up.
 Americans have stepped up spending.
 Inflation is rising toward 2 percent, the Fed's target.
 Higher inflation can be a sign of economic health because it usually reflects more spending by consumers and businesses.

 Employers added 288,000 jobs in April, the most in 2½ years.
-That hiring increased the average monthly job gain this year to 214,000 from 194,000 in 2013.
-More jobs translates into more paychecks that support more spending.
+That hiring raised the average monthly job gain this year to 214,000 from 194,000 in 2013.
+More jobs translate into more paychecks that support more spending.